 They want love and desire.

-They want affection and attraction.
+Also, they want affection and attraction.

 They want commitment and passion.